AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo.md

 | New batch data to Data Lake | < 5 minutes |
 | New data to B2B CDP | < 15 minutes |

-## Connect [!DNL Marketo] to Platform
+## Connect Marketo to Platform

-To learn how to connect your [!DNL Marketo] data to Platform, see the tutorial on [creating a Marketo source connector in the UI](../../tutorials/ui/create/adobe-applications/marketo.md).
+To learn how to connect your Marketo data to Platform, see the tutorial on [creating a Marketo source connector in the UI](../../tutorials/ui/create/adobe-applications/marketo.md).